How to turn new challenges and risks in manufacturing into new markets and rewards

 Manufacturers around the world currently face a unique set of challenges that did not exist in their old environment.
 As they welcome new opportunities, they also confront new exposures for which they may not be fully prepared.
 These include safety and cybersecurity risks, financial and competitive challenges, and regulatory and political uncertainty, resulting in a manufacturing environment that is much more complex today than it was five years ago.

 To better understand the changes facing manufacturers, Chubb conducted a study to uncover the latest trends and shed insights into how companies can best mitigate new risks.
-This article distills the learnings and discusses best practices manufacturers in the Asia Pacific region can adopt to manage new risks and capitalise on opportunities amid the shifting landscape.
+This article distills the learnings and discusses best practices manufacturers in the Asia Pacific region can adopt to manage new risks and capitalize on opportunities amid the shifting landscape.

 At the same time, however, the implementation of sophisticated manufacturing techniques such as advanced process controls, robotics and automation require not only a large investment, but also an understanding that with emerging technologies come new and heightened operational and cyber security risks.